SakshithVarambally/Samsung_PD_Training/README.md

 Capacitance & Transition in Clock Network: This part evaluates the behavior of the clock network concerning capacitance and signal transitions.
 The results indicate that these aspects are well within the acceptable range.

 Reference Cells (Don't Use/Don't Touch Cells): It identifies cells designated as "don't use" or "don't touch."
 The command output indicates that none of these cells have been violated or tampered with.

+*check_clock_tree*

+ The "check_clock_tree" command is employed to inspect potential problems that may negatively affect the Quality of Results (QoR) in a design, focusing on issues related to the structure of the clock tree, constraints, and exceptions.
+Its purpose is to detect issues that could hinder the successful execution of Clock Tree Synthesis (CTS).

 Snap after check_clock_tree: